0xdefh/0xdefh.github.io/_posts/2024-03-27-Fresh off the boat - for new Blue Teamer & SOC Analyst.md

 ### Conclusion and How to to get your training

-Learning Cyber Security is hard, there are a lot of concept you need to know and understand, a lot of time is just compliance and doing data analysis, asset managment and spread sheet
+Learning Cyber Security is hard, there are a lot of concept you need to know and understand, a lot of time is just compliance and doing data analysis, asset managment and spread sheet.

+The key?
+Stay curious, stay active, and be proactive!
+There's always something new to learn, and that's what makes this field so dynamic.

+My goal?
+To give you a clear picture of the industry's direction and how I approach running a Security Operations Center (SOC)